An app for iPhone

 App development by Ron Herrema

-Layla Curtis gave one our Talks on Art a couple of years ago, which featured her trip to the Borneo jungle.
-She was trekking with the Penan people, one of the last surviving hunter-gatherer tribes in South-East Asia.
+Layla Curtis gave one our Talks on Art, which featured two of her trips.
+The first, "Polar Wandering", was to the Antarctic.
+The second was to the Borneo jungle, where she was trekking with the Penan people, one of the last surviving hunter-gatherer tribes in South-East Asia.
 This trip was obviously good preparation for working in Freeman's Wood.
-Here is the film of that talk.
+Here are two films showing her talk about these trips.